Senzing/code-snippets-v4/java/Migration.md

 }
 ```

-Or similarly, if specifying multiple entity ID's you would format your collection of entity ID's
+Or similarly, if specifying multiple entity IDs you would format your collection of entity IDs
 into a JSON `String` that might look like:

 ```json